 Last summer I did a three-month unpaid internship at the Mexican Council on Foreign Relations (COMEXI) in Mexico City.
 COMEXI is an NGO that focusses on the analysis, study, and debate of major global trends and their impact on Mexico.
 I was working in the Media and Communication department, which gave me a perfect insight into social media work and political communication.
 My main task was to promote COMEXI on all their social media channels.
 Therefore, I created infographics, videos, and posts.
 Furthermore, I helped to organize events, to analyze most recent news, to do political research, and to implement different (media) strategies.
 My favourite part of my internship has been the events.
 Once we were invited to have a debate with the Turkish ambassador in his residence.
 Another time we organized an event in cooperation with McKinsey and Co. about Cybersecurity.
 My time in Mexico has been very beneficial to me.
 Not just because I've met amazing people, also because I figured out, that I'm a creative person and that later I would like to work in something political communication-related.

-- Kevin Guyan
+- Kevin Guyan - equality, diversity and inclusion researcher

 -

-After graduating with a MA in History and International Relations from the University of Aberdeen in 2011, Kevin went on to complete a PhD in History before embarking on a career in equality, diversity and inclusion research.
+After graduating with am MA in History and International Relations from the University of Aberdeen in 2011, Kevin went on to complete a PhD in History before embarking on a career in equality, diversity and inclusion research.
 Kevin Guyan discusses his research into Scotland's 2022 census and the collection of gender, sex and sexuality data

 -